AlexZeDim/cmnw-next/README.md

 ## Contribution

-We will be glad to receive any amount of contribution or feedback.
+We will be glad to receive any amount of contribution or feedback if yoy are experienced in the relative field.
 Code reviewing, component design ideas, issues & pull requests opened.
-But for the best purpose you should have , for example, for providing a code-review, you should have experience in the relative field and so on.

 ## Deploy